jaromeyer/XPS9570-Catalina/README.md

-> :warning: Some parts of this guide are kinda outdated and don't apply to the current state of this repo anymore.
+> :warning: Since I have completely switched over to using Linux, this repo won't receive any updates in the forseeable future.
+Nevertheless most parts of the guide still apply and there are various other great repos for the XPS 9570.

 ![Screenshot](img/screenshot.png)